shirshxk/dhaulagirigamingzone/README.md

-# Dhaulagiri Gameing Zone Database
+# Dhaulagiri Gaming Zone Database

 ## 📌 Overview
 This repository contains SQL scripts for setting up a database for **Dhaulagiri Gameing Zone**.
 The database is designed to manage **customers, memberships, bookings, arcade machines, games, consoles, and sessions** efficiently.